 Warranties can be expressed or implied.
 The express warranty can usually last one year from the date of substantial performance.
 Implied warranties are those that are understood to be in effect, even if there is nothing in writing.

-At Trent Cotney, P.A. we have the experience and skills needed to help contractors understand and draft contracts.
+At Cotney Construction Law we have the experience and skills needed to help contractors understand and draft contracts.
 Consulting with construction lawyers in St. Petersburg can help to assure that your construction contracts are drafted to protect you.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.